Blog

 8. Providing feedback to employees and customers: Sharing thoughts and comments with employees and customers helps them understand areas of excellence and improvement.
 This practice fosters healthy customer relationships and motivates employees.

-Types of Business Communication
+Types Of Business Communication

 We can categorize business communication in three types:

-Under the Organizational Structure:
+Under The Organizational Structure:

 1. Formal Communication: This is a structured way for employees to talk about work-related matters in a business.